megasuperdai-afk/Chat-Log-main/doc/01-component-brainstorming/01-component-brainstorming.md

 > brainstorming.
 Plus it helps us get to know you better!
 Feel free to share
 > images in this section.

-Career goals: I want to build AI/software systems that make human–computer communication clearer, safer, and easier to measure.
-I’m especially interested in dialog tooling for support chat, tutoring systems, and narrative games—places where structure, privacy, and insight all matter.
+Career goals: I want to build AI/software systems that make the communication between human and computer clearer, safer, and easier to measure.
+I’m especially interested in dialog tooling for support chat, tutoring systems, and narrative games, (like Visual Novel, or just action and choices games like Red Death Redemption), where structure, choices of conversation, and insight all matter.

 Personal interests: I enjoy gaming and following creators on social media.
-Games inspire me to think in terms of branching choices and player experience.
-Creator content highlights moderation, safety, and analytics (what performs, why it performs), which is directly related to conversation related programming.
+Games inspire me to think in terms of branching choices (story mode) and player experience.
+Creator content highlights interaction, safety (of both creator and viewer), and analytics (what performs, why it performs), which is directly related to conversation related programming.
+I want to build something that related to chatting between people and have data-masking to avoid leakage and data stealing also.

 ## Assignment

 As previously stated, you are tasked with brainstorming 3 possible components.
 To aid you in this process, we have provided [some example components][example-components] that may help you in your brainstorming.
 All of these components were made at some point by one of your peers, so you should feel confident that you can accomplish any of them.

 There is no requirement that you use any of the components listed above.
 If you want to model something else, go for it!
 Very common early object